Emilio Isgrò: Biography

-In 2015 he created the Seme dell’Altissimo, a marble sculpture 7 metres in height for Milan Expo.
+In 2015, Isgrò created the Seme dell’Altissimo, a marble sculpture 7 metres in height for Milan Expo.
 The next year in Milan a special project is created in his honor in three different venues: a solo show at Palazzo Reale, an exhibition of his Alessandro Manzoni’s portrait erasure at Gallerie d’Italia, 35 volumes of Promessi Sposi erased for 25 readers and ten people affected by plague at Manzoni’s house.

 In 2017 the Galleria Tornabuoni exhibits a retrospective dedicated to Emilio Isgrò in London, started in Milan and then moved to Paris, the show opened with the erasure of 24 volumes of Encyclopedia Britannica (1969).The exhibition catalogue is curated by Marco Bazzini for Forma Edizioni.

 In 2018 Isgrò inaugurated the artwork “Monumento all’Inferno”, specially created for the IULM University of Milan.
 During April his art has been exhibited in Belgium at MDZ Art Gallery in a double solo show with Christo.